sairajgemini/my-first-github-repository/README.md

 # my-first-github-repository
 Training session github repository created as bogdan suggested

-README.md file just edited manually
+README.md file just edited manually.
+One more edit at Github.